Murder of Jesse Valencia: Background

 Valencia was openly gay at his college, which was supported by the people he loved, and he would date and have casual intimate relationships during his time in college.
 Rios was called to break up a party two months before Valencia's murder.
 Valencia was attending and opposed the raid, so Rios arrested him.
 After asking numerous personal questions of Valencia on the drive down to the station, Rios visited Valencia the next day and they subsequently began having sex.

-Rios would continuously arrive unannounced at Valencia's living space without warning, where sexual exchanges would occur before Rios slipped away each time.
+Rios would continually arrive unannounced at Valencia's living space without warning, where sexual exchanges would occur before Rios slipped away each time.
 One of Valencia's casual partners, Andy Schermerhorn, was present during one of the visits and coerced into participating in the sexual activities, with Valencia swearing him to silence.
 Valencia spoke with his mother, Linda, about the extortion and described it as "stalking", yet he knew little to nothing about Rios, possibly including his name.
 As the charges weren't dropped, Valencia was ready to report Rios to his department, which he told his friend Joan Sheridan.

 Murder

 Valencia left his shift at the motel, then made his way to a campus party.
-He had drunk at the party and was making his way back on foot, having called one of his partners, Ed McDevitt, on the night in question.
+He drank at the party and was making his way back on foot, having called one of his partners, Ed McDevitt, on the night in question.
 Valencia was found dead between two campus buildings by a group of students during the morning, estimated to have been killed some time shortly before dawn.
 His throat was slashed with a serrated knife, deep enough to scrape his spine.
 He had no defensive wounds, but strangulation marks on his throat revealed he was choked before he was slashed.
 Rios was one of the first officers to identify Valencia after he died.